Cadienvan/conditional-fn/README.md

 # What is this?

-A higher-order function to provide a Feature Flag mechanism with multiple weights.
+A higher-order function to provide a Feature Flag mechanism.

 # How do I install it?